Textile Recycling

 • Manufacturing: Recycled fibers are used to create new textile products, including clothing, insulation, carpeting, and industrial rags.

-Effective Textile Recycling Tips
+Textile Recycling Tips

 • Donate Wearable Clothing: If your clothing is still in good condition, consider donating it to charities, thrift stores, or textile banks.